vranki/laser-gcode-exporter-inkscape-plugin/README.md

 This script relies on a more advanced version of the PIL library than Inkscape for windows ships with.
 As such you need to follow these steps for windows installs of Inkscape 0.91
 You have two options to follow, choose the one you prefer.

-1) To use my precompiled version of python 2.7.9 with all the needed libraries follow these steps :
+1) If you are using 32 bit inkscape you can use my precompiled version of 32 bit python 2.7.9 with all the needed libraries follow these steps :
 * Download my updated windows version of python from : https://www.dropbox.com/s/693n7m2fdq6160d/Python27.rar?dl=1
 * Navigate to C:\Program Files\Inkscape and rename the folder "python" to "python-old"
 * Extract the folder 'Python27' from the archive you downloaded to C:\Program Files\Inkscape and rename it to 'python' (Note the lower case p)
-* You are done, launch inkscape!
+* You are done, launch inkscape and run the plugin!
+* If you run the export plugin and you don't get a popup diagnostic log telling you which items were exported successfully then unfortunately you need to install Python manually as described below in option #2

 2) You can alternatively install python on your system, or use my precompiled version.
 To install python natively :
 * visit https://www.python.org/downloads/ and download python 2.7.9 and install it to C:\Python27\ .
 Select the option to add Python to your path during install.